 Romans 8: 37 No, in all these things we are more than conquerors through him who loved us.
 38 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, 39 neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ our Lord.

 I finally felt at peace and trusted there was a purpose for my extended stay despite the disruption to my carefully laid plans.
 I was able to share with a couple of the doctors and several of the nurses about what I had learned in my walk with God during the week.
 Some of them listened intently with open hearts, and others got uncomfortable and quickly scooted out of the room.
 Either way, I was grateful for the opportunity to bring good news to those who needed to hear it.

 Psalm 28: 7 The Lord is my strength and my shield; my heart trusts in him, and he helps me.
 My heart leaps for joy, and with my song I praise him.

-I’m happy to say I received a 97.63% average in the class and am a new graduate of North Carolina Wesleyan College.
+I’m happy to say I received an A in the class and am a new graduate of North Carolina Wesleyan College.